njvack/strengthen-scoring/README.md

 and that will produce one output file per row in `multiscore.csv`.

-See the scorify documentation and `score_multi -h` for more help, email Nate Vack <njvack@wisc.edu>, or post to the [scorify discussion groups](https://github.com/uwmadison-chm/scorify/discussions).
+See the scorify documentation and `score_multi -h` for more help, email [Nate Vack](mailto:njvack@wisc.edu) , or post to the [scorify discussion groups](https://github.com/uwmadison-chm/scorify/discussions).
 ```
 ```